demarez/ice-eddy/README.md

 # ice-eddy
 Ice-Eddy interaction project in collaboration with Josue

-The github comprises the directories to put on the home directory
+The github contains the directories to copy on the home directory

 # Architecture of the project